gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 You are not necessary to write these code down, just tell the interviewee that there exists a similar data structure can act properly.

-Other than check every position in this solution and find those with more than one live neighbours, we iterate over current live cells and marks every cell it affects.
+Other than check every position in this solution and find those with more than one live neighbors, we iterate over current live cells and marks every cell it affects.
 Then we find all affects positions and put live cells there.